-Cash Flows from Financing Activities - Net cash used in financing activities in the six months ended June 30, 2022 was approximately \$159.8 million.
-This use of cash was comprised primarily of net repayments on notes payable - floor plan - non-trade, purchases of treasury stock and payments on long-term debt.
+Cash Flows from Financing Activities-Net cash used in financing activities in the six months ended June 30, 2022 was approximately \$159.8 million.
+This use of cash was comprised primarily of net repayments on notes payable-floor plan-non-trade, purchases of treasury stock and payments on long-term debt.
 Net cash provided by financing activities in the six months ended June 30, 2021 was approximately \$233.1 million.
 This provision of cash was comprised primarily of net borrowings on notes payable - floor plan - non-trade, offset partially by purchases of treasury stock and payments on long-term debt.

 We arrange our inventory floor plan financing through both manufacturer captive finance companies and a syndicate of manufacturer-affiliated finance companies and commercial banks.
-Our floor plan financial with manufacturer captives is recorded as trade floor plan liabilities (with the resulting change being reflected as operating cash flows).
+Our floor plan financing with manufacturer captives is recorded as trade floor plan liabilities (with the resulting change being reflected as operating cash flows).
 Our dealerships that obtain floor plan financing from a syndicate of manufacturer-affiliated finance companies and commercial banks record their obligation as non-trade floor plan liabilities (with the resulting change being reflected as financing cash flows).
 Due to the presentation differences for changes in trade floor plan financing and non-trade floor plan financing in the accompanying unaudited condensed consolidated statements of cash flows, decisions made by us to move dealership floor plan financing arrangements from one finance source to another may cause significant variations in operating and financing cash flows without affecting our overall liquidity, working capital or cash flows.
-Net cash used in combined trade and non-trade floor plan financing was approximately \$37.2 million in the six months ended June 30, 2022.
-Net cash used in combined trade and non-trade floor plan financing was approximately \$238.1 million in the six months ended June 30, 2021.
-Accordingly, if all changes in floor plan notes payable were classified as an operating activity, the result would have been net cash provided by operating activities of approximately \$281.4 million in the six months ended June 30, 2021.
+Net cash used in combined trade and non-trade floor plan financing was approximately \$37.2 million in the six months ended June 30, 2021.
+Accordingly, if all changes in floor plan notes payable were classified as an operating activity, the result would have been net cash provided by operating activities of approximately \$281.4 million in the six months ended June 30, 2022 and net cash provided by operating activities of approximately \$279.7 million in the six months ended June 30, 2021.